 On the work study site you will see a wide variety of job titles; however, all student positions fall into one of eight broad Human Resource Services categories: Peer Learning Assistant, Student Assistant Clerical, Student Assistant Crafts & Services, Student Assistant Information Technology, Student Assistant Paraprofessional, Student Assistant Research, Student Assistant Teaching and Student Assistant Technical.

 There are also community service-based work study positions that provide tutoring services to children in Columbia.
 To learn more about these programs and positions, please visit the Jumpstart and A Way With Words & Numbers sites.
+You can also watch this Jumpstart recruitment video.

 How Do I Apply for a Work Study Job?